Sew In Weft Method vs. Other Methods

 1. What Is a Sew In Weft?

-A sew-in weft involves attaching hair extensions by braiding the natural hair into cornrows and sewing the wefts onto the braids using a needle and thread.
+A sew-in weft involves attaching hair extensions by braiding the natural hair into cornrows2 and sewing the wefts onto the braids using a needle and thread.
 This method is known for its security and longevity, making it ideal for those who want a semi-permanent solution.

 Key Features of Sew In Hair Extensions: